Healthdirect Free Australian health advice you can count on.

 Babies and children with gastro

-If you cannot find rehydration fluids, or your child refuses to drink it, giving diluted fruit juice (1 part juice to 4 parts of water) is reasonable.
-You could try a cube of ice or an ice-block if your child won’t drink.
+If you cannot find rehydration fluids, or your child refuses to drink them, try diluted fruit juice (1 part juice to 4 parts of water).
+You can also try a cube of ice or an iceblock

 Can gastroenteritis be prevented?

-To reduce your risk of catching or spreading gastro, wash your hands well after using the bathroom or changing nappies, and before eating or preparing food.
+• Wash and dry your hands after using the bathroom, changing nappies, cleaning up vomit or diarrhoea and before eating or preparing food.

 Children and vaccination for rotavirus

 Rotavirus is a virus that causes severe gastroenteritis in babies and young children.
-All young children should receive the rotavirus vaccine at 6 weeks and 4 months of age.
-A third dose at 6 months may be needed depending on the brand of vaccine used.
+All young children should receive the rotavirus vaccine at 2 months of age (6 to 8 weeks old) and 4 months of age.
+A third dose at 6 months of age may be needed, depending on the brand of vaccine used.

-This vaccine is effective in preventing the rotavirus infection in about 7 out of every 10 children vaccinated.
-It is also effective in preventing severe gastroenteritis in about 9 out of every 10 infants vaccinated.
-The vaccine provides protection for up to 5 years.
+This vaccine is effective in preventing rotavirus infection in about 7 out of every 10 children vaccinated.
+Read more on immunisation and vaccinations for your child.

 Resources and support